-The Plan's 2013 financial statements were audited by other auditors, and their report dated May 29, 2014, expressed an unmodified opinion on those financial statements.
+We have previously audited the Plan's 2014 financial statements, and our report dated June 19, 2015, expressed an unmodified opinion on those financial statements.
 In our opinion, the comparative information presented herein as of and for the fiscal year ended September 30, 2014, is consistent, in all material respects, with the audited financial statements from which it has been derived.

-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedules of funding progress, changes in the Town's net pension liability and related ratios, Town's contributions, and investment returns on pages 4 to 8 and 24 to 27, respectively, be presented to supplement the financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedules of changes in the Town's net pension liability and related ratios, Town's contributions, and investment returns on pages 4 to 8 and 24 to 26, respectively, be presented to supplement the financial statements.
 Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.